jjagielo/jjagielo/README.md

 ## **Welcome**

-My name is Jason Jagielo and I am a current Third Year Computer Engineering Major at the Georgia Institute of Technology.
+My name is Jason Jagielo and I am a current Fourth Year Computer Engineering Major at the Georgia Institute of Technology.
 My concentrations are in Cybersecurity and Systems & Architecture.
+I have interested in ASIC/FPGA Engineering, Embedded Systems, and Reverse Engineering.

 For resume inquires, please contact me at jjagielo3@gatech.edu.